 Blocking users or deleting comments because they express critical opinions offends the Constitution and principles of transparency.

 Since 2019, we have filed several cases fighting for citizens who have been blocked from public officials social media accounts such as the Monroe County Sheriff, the Knightstown police department, Representative J.D.
-Prescott and more.
+Prescott, Boone County, the town of Kingsford Heights, and more.

 So, what if public officials block you, delete your comments, or otherwise censor you on social media?